jmhpecds/linux-troubleshooting/installation-errors/unable-to-update-pacakge-repos.md

 E: Some index files failed to download.
 They have been ignored, or old ones used instead.
 ```

+### Theory

+1. The mirror hosting the protonvpn package is currently being synchronised.
+Updating the package later may be a quick fix.
+As well as  clearing apt cache after a wait.

 ### Fixes attempted:

 1. Changed the download source in software and update to main as per [this recommendation](https://askubuntu.com/questions/1182803/what-causes-failed-to-fetch-file-has-unexpected-size-mirror-sync-progress)
 2. Added the reposiroty in /etc/apt/sources.list and ran `sudo apt update` to no avail
 3. Ensured the web server was not down: `ping 104.21.34.42`